 Let's start here: Firing an employee without any ‘good reason’ is not “wrongful dismissal” under Ontario employment law.
 Employers are generally permitted to fire employees at any time during the employment relationship, subject only to the requirement to provide “reasonable notice.”
 An employee can be the absolute best employee ever and the employer can still legally let the person go.
 It may not be a wise business decision to let a top performer go, but it's legal.

-Unless an employee is employed pursuant to the terms of the Canada Labour Code (employees of the federal government, banks, railroads, and airlines are some examples) or is covered by a collective agreement, and in most cases, even if the employee is, what wrongful dismissal cases are not about is getting the employee his or her job back.
+Unless an employee is employed pursuant to the terms of the Canada Labour Code (employees of the federal government, banks, railroads, and airlines are some examples; see here Making Sense of the Division of Powers in Employment Standards Legislation for a complete review of that topic) or is covered by a collective agreement, and in most cases even if the employee is, (see for example this blog's summary of the right of federally regulated employers to terminate without cause, Terminations without Cause are not Automatically Unjust: Federal Court of Appeal) what wrongful dismissal cases are not about is getting the employee his or her job back.
 Very few wrongful dismissal cases result in reinstatement.
 Indeed under the Ontario Employment Standards Act, 2000, reinstatement is generally not even a remedy that a dismissed employee can seek; meaning that if you have been legitimately terminated in the ordinary course of business (see section 104 of the Employment Standards Act, 2000 and the comments in the next paragraph), you cannot sue for your job back.

 There are a few, limited cases where the Ontario Ministry of Labour can order an employer to reinstate the employee.
 Generally, in order to be reinstated, there must be a finding that the employee was fired for exercising or attempt to exercise his or her legal rights under Ontario's Employment Standards Act, 2000, Occupational Health and Safety Act, Human Rights Code, or some other statute.
 Examples of exercising legal rights under the Employment Standards Act, 2000 include: